nahtedetihw/iFaded/ReadMe.md

 ### Please note that this does remove some multitasking functionality of the app switcher.
 * There are all kinds of tweaks for iPad switcher on the iPhone but why not iPhone switcher on the iPad?
 * Works on iOS 10 to iOS 13!
+* Hide Dock!
-* Configure Page Scale from settings!
+* Hide Page Dots!
-* Added Hide Title & Icon
+* Added Hide Title & Icon!
-* Added Hide Title Only
+* Added Hide Title Only!

 ### Open Source
 * [Github Link](https://github.com/nahtedetihw/iFaded)